naomori/journal/content/posts/2021-01-22-English-Presentation.md

 ### End of the presentation
 To sum up, I introduced you the history of Ise-city and the reason that Ise has a variety of Mochi desserts.
 Finally I recommend you Akafuku.

 In conclusion, you ought to go to Ise and eat Akafuku, when you come to Japan.
 There are many places to visit in Japan.
-For example, Tokyo, Kyoto, Nara, Osaka, Sapporo, and so on.
+For example, Tokyo, Kyoto, Osaka, Sapporo, and so on.
 Those are amazing places actually.
 However, I would recommend you Ise, my hometown.
 Ise has Jingu, one of the most holiest shrine, and a variety of Mochi desserts.
 If you want to know the soul of Japan and if you are foodie, why don't you come to Ise?